johnny13/hui/README.md

 hui's JS wont interfere with other JS Libraries, and frees up the ole $.() for anything you might need it for.

 #### Tune IN
-hui has plenty of ways to increase your user INteractions.
+hui has plenty of ways to increase your user Interactions.
 With Support for CSS transitions, Mobile Gestures, Keyboard Navigation, and upgraded Form Inputs.

 #### Drop OUT
 Reach OUT to all the platforms.
 Use Tools to display not only results, but page elements, both on load and dynamically.
 Extend data with Functions like an HTML5 History plugin, jQuery Cookies, and Flexible Navigation menus.

-## Major Changelog
+## Major Change log

 v1.10.0	[jan-01-2013]	Released under GPL v3 & MIT